You can still register to receive access to some of the recorded versions of workshops.

-If you have been touched by adoption or foster care, you will want to attend this conference!
+If you have been touched by adoption or foster care, this is the conference you will want to attend!

-This four-day educational event covers a wide variety of foster care and adoption topics—to meet the diverse needs and levels of experience of adoptive and foster parents, child welfare professionals, and people who were adopted or in foster care.
-[The 2018 NACAC conference will be held from Wednesday, August 8, to Friday, August 10, with the pre-conference session on Tuesday, August 7.
-These are different days of the week than in previous years.]
+Join us virtually August 26–29, 2020 for this four-day educational event that covers a wide variety of foster care and adoption topics—to meet the diverse needs and levels of experience of adoptive and foster parents, child welfare professionals, and people who were adopted or in foster care.

 - Core issues in adoption